They are intelligent and will become a key part of the energy transition: smart buildings. But what are they exactly and what is their hallmark?

 The market for smart buildings is growing at a rapid pace.
 According to the market research firm Gartner, 5.8 billion connected devices will soon be in use worldwide, an increase of 21 percent over 2019 (4.8 billion devices).

 Experts expect the largest growth to be in the field of building automation.
-230 million devices were connected worldwide in buildings in 2018.
-That figure will be 310 million at the end of 2019 and 440 million in 2020.
+230 million devices were connected worldwide in buildings in 2018 and that figure will be 483 million in 2022.
 Their common objective: To make working and living more convenient and counteract climate change by increasing energy efficiency.